billkratzer/thekratzers-website-old/_posts/2021-10-24-illinois-thoughts.md

 1. The offensive line got bullied by a 100+ ranked FBS defensive line.

-2. The defensive line got bullied by an offensive line that was publically derided by head coach Brett Bielema earlier in the week.
+2. The defensive line got bullied by an offensive line that was publicly derided by head coach Brett Bielema earlier in the week.

 3. Four 4-star running backs seldom find any way to make positive yardage.